craftcms/commerce/docs/order-model.md

 ### shippingAddressId

-The id of the linked shipping address.
+The ID of the linked shipping address.
 You can get the shipping address model with the `shippingAddress` attribute.

 ### shippingAddress